ddiivviiddii/TabbySync/readme.md

 Path for local backup place for config.yaml.
 No versioning or additional backup features are included—it simply performs a copy operation.

+### Runs script as application

+You can run this script as standalone application without Python on the host.

+Install `pyinstaller`:

+`pip install pyinstaller`

+Run from folder where the script is stored:

+`pyinstaller --onefile --windowed --name TabbySync main.py`

+Copy `TabbySync.exe` (for Windows application) to any folder for future use.
+Add `config.cfg` to this folder.
+Start of the application on Windows may be slow due possible antivirus check and start of PyInstaller engine.

 ### Security

 Please note that `config.cfg` stores your WebDAV credentials in plain text format.